 ARTIFICIAL INTELLIGENCE/ MACHINE LEARNING

-Artificial intelligence is the technology that enables machines to imitate human behavior and machine learning is a subset of artificial intelligence, which allows machines to learn from past data without being actually programmed.
+Artificial intelligence is the technology that enables machines to imitate human behaviour and machine learning is a subset of artificial intelligence, which allows machines to learn from past data without being actually programmed.
 Artificial intelligence and machine learning make use of algorithms for varied applications in agriculture and food supply chains such as harvest planning, weed detection, weather management, water forecasting, sorting and grading, production planning, demand planning and forecast, and environmental protection.
 Artificial intelligence primarily faces social challenges as it is seen as a threat in replacing human labor and other challenges include higher implementation costs.

-The Industry 4.0 technologies in agriculture hold the potential to disrupt the conventional agricultural practices and make way for sustainable agricultural practices.
+Industry 4.0 technologies in agriculture hold the potential to disrupt conventional agricultural practices and make way for sustainable agricultural practices.
 Government and policymakers should therefore take adequate steps in improving the infrastructure (enhanced connectivity for cloud and ICTs) for accommodating industry 4.0 technologies in agriculture.
 Data is the new currency and is more valuable than oil, hence, data will be the key to enhancing farm productivity and farmers profitability.
 Practitioners should ensure data standardization as data will be collected from various sources and data interoperability will certainly be a critical issue.
 Agribusiness practitioners can expect process transparency and visibility throughout the food supply chains with improved product traceability and efficient demand forecasting.
 Organizations will have to ensure data security and accessibility so as to have an even power symmetry with the farmers.
 The data-driven capabilities will enhance the quality control practices across the food supply chains and therefore guarantee food safety and quality.
 The computing and data capabilities of the food supply chains will also allow them to be more resilient and effectively tackle events such as the COVID19 pandemic.
-The need of the hour is to go for collective farming (as majority of the farmers have small landholdings) in order to reap the benefits of agriculture 4.0.
+The need of the hour is to go for collective farming (as the majority of the farmers have small landholdings) in order to reap the benefits of agriculture 4.0.
 This will increase the affordability and distribute the risk equally among the stakeholders.

 Agricultural sustainability holds the key in eradicating hunger and poverty and agriculture 4.0 will help in achieving this goal (as well as UN SDGs).
 As the agricultural operations generate tremendous amounts of data, conventional analysis techniques and processes will find it difficult in deriving useful insights.
 Therefore, Industry 4.0 technologies in agriculture are expected to leverage the development of smart farming techniques by introducing more automated solutions and artificial intelligence techniques.
 Overall, agriculture 4.0 will facilitate optimal usage of resources throughout the food supply chains and enhance sustainability and farmers’ profitability.